 These simple tips can help keep your drains flowing freely for years to come.

 What causes clogged drains?
 Not only that, but how can you stop them?

 Hair is one of the most widespread causes of blockages in pipes.
 Hair, whether yours, your pet’s fur, or even clothing fibers shedding, can quickly accumulate and cause a blockage.
 Invest in drain guards or screens to prevent hair from clogging your drains.
 These gadgets capture the hair before it has a chance to go down the drain and cause a jam.
 You should also regularly check for buildup on your drain guards or screens to remove any hair buildup.

 Food particles are another frequent reason for clogged drains.
 Bits of grease, food, and soap might go down the drain after washing dishes or preparing meals, adhering to the pipe’s walls.
 This accumulation can block over time, preventing water from flowing freely through the system.
 Instead of throwing food away down the drain, be sure to dispose of it in the proper place.

 To prevent blockages, you should also run hot water down the drain for a few minutes after each usage to help flush away any particles adhering to the pipes’ walls.
 Avoid pouring grease down the drain generally; it will solidify over time and cause a significant obstruction.

 The final typical reason for blocked drains is mineral accumulation.
 This is mostly due to hard water–water that contains high levels of minerals such as calcium and magnesium.
 When this type of water flows through your pipes, it can deposit residue that builds up over time and causes a clog eventually.
-The best way to stop this is by installing a water softener in your house.
+Installing a water softener in your house is the best way to stop this.
 This appliance will remove the minerals from your water before they have an opportunity to go into your pipes and create buildup.